ADGEfficiency/programming-resources/vim/neovim.md

 ## Resources

+[rockerBOO/awesome-neovim](https://github.com/rockerBOO/awesome-neovim) - collections of awesome Neovim plugins.

 [An Experienced (Neo)Vimmer's Workflow](https://seniormars.com/posts/neovim-workflow/) - [Hacker News](https://news.ycombinator.com/item?id=40798723)

 [Can someone explain me why the config table doesn't work inside the "opts" table?](https://www.reddit.com/r/neovim/comments/1barpx5/whichkeynvim_can_someone_explain_me_why_the/?share_id=ExbL8Hb7xuIJ0DUdEfUp_&utm_name=androidcss)

 When config is not present, and opts is, Lazy calls the plugin’s setup automatically, passing opts as the argument.
 If you want to use both, you need to call setup inside config yourself, passing the options.
 Lazy passes opts as the second argument of config, so you can then just call require(‘myplugin’).setup(opts).

 [Confusion with NeoVim's API : r/neovim](https://www.reddit.com/r/neovim/comments/1b9zg0z/confusion_with_neovims_api/?share_id=9ecGfoQYp3MIA2d2rkYk1&utm_name=androidcss)